liferay/liferay-frontend-projects/patterns/dxp/requests.md

 },
 ```

-### Use case: making a request to and endpoint that returns json
+### Use case: making a request to an endpoint that returns json

 ```
 import {fetch} from 'frontend-js-web';